 How To Handle The Situation

 If someone has wrongly accused you of domestic violence allegations, you need to take action right away.
 Waiting too long can do irreparable damage.
-The first thing that you should do is find a qualified attorney.
+The first thing that you should do is find a qualified domestic assault attorney.
 Tell him everything that you experienced and give him all the information you have on your pending charges.
 You should wait for advice before you take any other action, or you may risk doing damage to your court case.